dsnair/expressJS-examples/auth-cookies/README.md

 select * from "users";
 ```

+#5
-#5 write Express app in `index.js` and test the endpoints in Postman
+- Write Express app in `index.js` and test the endpoints in Postman
+- Write secrets in `.env` in KEY=VALUE format, example: `SECRET=some string without quotes`

 #6
 ```bash
 dropdb ${dbName}
 ```
-deletes the postgres DB
+deletes the postgres DB.

 ## Assignment